-We are an award-winning team consisting of five members of the Leigh Ornithological Society (L.O.S.) who visit schools and youth groups free of charge to give talks on birding, as well as the wider context of nature and the environment.
+We are an award-winning team consisting of four members of the Leigh Ornithological Society (L.O.S.) who visit schools and youth groups free of charge to give talks on birding, as well as the wider context of nature and the environment.
 To see some examples of the work we do please click 'Older Posts' at the bottom right of this page.

 The Society meets regularly at Leigh Library where presentation talks are given by visiting speakers and these are followed by weekend fieldtrips on Saturdays or Sundays.
 The L.O.S. has been recording the bird life in the Leigh and nearby areas since it began in the 1970's and an annual report is produced each year.

 - George Pike (former teacher)